 262-266: This analysis should include all subjectively chosen model parameters. >>See above comments.

 269-275: In this section it seems that the uncertainty inherent in the geolocations is disregarded and that they are taken as “true” locations – this is highly inappropriate cf. the authors' own discussion in line 59-64 and 344-348. >>See above comments.

+>> The geolocations are used as way-points, steering the tracks.
+However, the overall picture from the tracks are not too sensitive to the errors in these way-points.
 274: I wonder if the correction of the pop-up locations plays a role in this deviation? >>The pop-up locations remained the same for both model runs.
 The trajectories were forced to pass through the validated and averaged geolocation points only.
 286-288: I am not convinced that this increases the model accuracy since the “validated” i.e. the geolocations that survived a rather dubious elimination procedure, still are only geolocations, that is, uncertain observations of the true location (as is also indicated in line 344-348).
 Using these as constraints without accounting for this uncertainty increases the chance of relocating the track to a wrong location while at the same time conveying a false sense of accuracy, rather than increases the accuracy.
 The bit in the abstract (l 26-27) should be removed. >>The error associated with light-based geolocations was estimated to be within less than 100km by Musyl et al. 2001.
 This was discussed further in the manuscript methods and discussion.
 With the rigorous validation method we used, incorporating SST and swimming speed, the “valid” geolocations are as close to accurate as was possible.
 We were checking whether the model fit the validated geolocations.
 We acknowledged that both the geolocations and the model have error, but the manuscript is just reporting how closely the two estimates were located (in this case, less than 100 km in all cases, which we found to be quite proximate and a good fit).
 289: I am not convinced of the potential of the method.
 There is no real evidence in the results to support this claim.
 293-304: This paragraph can be omitted since it seems irrelevant to the discussion.
 Could possibly be moved to introduction.
 309: Please provide references for optimisation and genetic programming.
 309-310: Why not use a more intelligent approach to the track generation as is the case in many Markov chain Monte Carlo and sequential Monte Carlo approaches?
 It seems most of the computing time for this method is invested in generating track that are discarded in the end.
 311: Please provide a reference to control theory.
 312: Please provide a reference to assimilation techniques.
 318-319: It seems that the authors have overlooked state-space models (SSMs) in their evaluation of modelling alternatives?
 321-333: This paragraph contains little discussion of the results and can be cut down. >>The discussion was rewritten to address SSMs and remove extraneous information about particle tracking models.
 334-336: I disagree with this claim for the above stated reasons.
 343: I disagree with this claim for the above stated reasons.
 344-348: SSMs are by construction able to handle this type of uncertain data, so it is surprising that an SSM has not been consider for this data analysis.
 375-382: The conclusion should be rewritten with the above comments in mind. >>The conclusion and discussion were rewritten to reflect the reviewer’s comments.